xuankimtran/docs-1/pages/katalon-studio/docs/webui-smartwait.md

 > **Notes**:
 >
-> * Your Katalon Studio version must be 7.0 or later.
+> * Your Katalon Studio version must be 7.0.0 or later.
-> * The Smart Wait function is only available on Chrome, Edge Chromium, and Firefox.
+> * The Smart Wait function is only available on Chrome and Firefox.
+> * From version 8.2.0 Beta onwards, Katalon Studio supports the Smart Wait function on Edge Chromium.

 ## Sample Tests